Entry-header image

 Hare Rama, Hare Rama, Rama Rama, Hare Hare.

-The word Hare is the call for Radha, the beloved of Krishna, which is a manifestation of divine energy or divine love.
-Krishna is the Supreme Personality of Godhead, his name means “attractive to all”.
-Rama is the source of divine joy.
+A Hare is the name of Radha, the beloved of Krishna, which is the manifestation of divine energy or divine love.
+A Krishna the Supreme Personality of Godhead, his name means attractive to all.
+A Rama is the source of divine joy.

 The Hare Krishna movement (Krishna-consciousness) and its founder Srila Prabhupada

-The Hare Krishna Mantra and the teachings of Gaudiya Vaisnavism became known worldwide in the 20th century, due to the activity of Srila Prabhupada, who arrived in the United States in 1965.
-Srila Prabhupada established the International Society for Krishna Consciousness (ISKCON), commonly known as the Hare Krishna movement.
-Through his work, the mantra and the teachings associated with it have reached millions, and the centres, temples and communities of ISKCON operate all over the world.
-Srila Prabhupada’s goal was to enable people to understand the importance of Krishna’s consciousness, and to practice the process of bhakti yoga through chanting.
+In the 20th century, the teachings of the Hare Krishna mantra and Gaudiya Vaisnavism became known worldwide through Srila Prabhupada, who came to the United States in 1965.
+Srila Prabhupada founded the International Society of Krishna Conscious Believers (ISKCON), commonly known as the Hare Krishna movement.
+Through his work, the mantra and related teachings have reached millions, and ISKCON centres, temples and communities are active worldwide.
+Srila Prabhupada’s goal was to make people understand the importance of Krishna consciousness and practice the process of bhakti yoga through mantra chanting.

 2. THE BASICS OF MANTRA CHANTING